Mark Duffy (footballer): Loan to Stoke City

 On 8 August 2019, Duffy joined Stoke City on loan for the 2019–20 season.
 Duffy struggled for game time at Stoke making just nine appearances under Nathan Jones and didn't feature at all under Michael O'Neill.

 Loan at ADO Den Haag

 On 31 January 2020 Duffy's loan at Stoke was cut short and he moved on a six-month loan to Dutch side ADO Den Haag.

 He was released by Sheffield United at the end of the 2019–20 season.

 Fleetwood Town

 On 4 September 2020 he signed a one-year contract with Fleetwood Town.
 He scored his first goal for Fleetwood in an EFL Cup tie against Everton on 23 September 2020.

 At the end of the 2020–21 season, he was released by Fleetwood Town.

 Tranmere Rovers

 On 31 August 2021, Duffy joined League Two club Tranmere Rovers on a short-term deal until January 2022.

 Macclesfield

 On 7 January 2022, Duffy signed for North West Counties League Premier Division side Macclesfield.
+During his time at the club, he helped them achieve back-to-back league titles and promotions as they went from the ninth to the seventh tier, as well as acting as first-team coach.
+After the departure of Neil Danns on 5 May 2023, Duffy was named as the head coach of Macclesfield.
+He was sacked in October 2023 following a run of four defeats in five matches.

+Warrington Rylands

+In February 2024, Duffy returned to playing when he joined Warrington Rylands.
+He made nine appearances, mainly as a substitute, and, after Rylands' manager was sacked in mid-April, took charge of the team alongside Dean Furman took charge of the team for the last three matches of the season, which included a play-off semifinal defeat.
+On 24 May, Duffy was appointed manager of Warrington Rylands.

+Following a poor start to the season, he was sacked in September 2024.

+Southport

+In May 2025, Duffy was appointed assistant manager of former side Southport, assisting the newly appointed Neil Danns.